PaulElisha/build-json-data/README.md

 ## CreateJsonStructure

-This is a tool useful for creating JSON structure for data gathering.
-It is useful when trying to read off-chain data in solidity, or when building data for merkle trees, it is very useful when trying to efficiently handle data.
+This is a tool useful for creating data using JSON structure and format.

+## Why use it

+- For data gathering which can be stored in a merkle tree for efficient hashing and storage in a test environment.

+- For building immutable dynamic data, stored in strings efficiently without consuming storage space, such that it can be read for verification of data passed into a contract.

+- For building and managing NFT metadata associated with an ERC721 token such that reliance on an external centralized system is removed.

+- For easier integration with off-chain services that expects or handles data in this format.

+- For dynamic data storage and management.

 ## Requirements